AnshMittal1811/Spring2022SentimentAnalysis/README.md

 ![Figure 1](https://github.com/AnshMittal1811/Spring2022SentimentAnalysis/blob/master/Images/Fig_1.png)

 Figure 2 represents the distribution of different sentiment over the messages (only english) throughout the duration from May 1st to May 15th on a stack bar plot.
+Here, the value for the threshold was taken 0.2 for the ```compound``` key of the dictional obtained from ```SentimentIntensityAnalyser().polarity_scores()``` and hence obtained the following graph.

 ![Figure 2](https://github.com/AnshMittal1811/Spring2022SentimentAnalysis/blob/master/Images/Fig_2.png)

 Figure 3 represents the average sentiment calculated over the messages  (only english) throughout the duration from May 1st to May 15th on a bar plot where the height of the bar is the total number of messages on that day.
+Here, the threshold for the positive sentiment was taken to be 0.15 and for the negative sentiment it was taken as -0.15.
+Any values that were lying between these 2 ranges were taken to be Neutral and hence obtained the following graph.

 ![Figure 3](https://github.com/AnshMittal1811/Spring2022SentimentAnalysis/blob/master/Images/Fig_3.png)